-When I decided to eliminate as much stress from my life as possible in 2006, I had no idea that the clothes in my closet were stressful.
+When I decided to eliminate a bunch of stress from my life, I had no idea that the clothes in my closet were stressful.
 I knew there was stress in my diet, in the way I managed money (not well) and that stress was in my schedule and in my job, but my wardrobe?
-I actually thought my clothes and more specifically, my shopping for clothes was a stress reducer.
+I thought my clothes and more specifically, my shopping for clothes was a stress reducer.

 I rarely shopped because I needed new clothes, but instead shopped to feel better, to relieve the pain of boredom and working a job I didn’t enjoy, and because I honestly believed that new shoes would make me happier.